advent-lab/CarbonSet/README.md

 We primarily use [ECO-CHIP](https://github.com/ASU-VDA-Lab/ECO-CHIP) to model the CFP of processors.
 We updated ECO-CHIP to make it probabilistic.
 This means that input parameters to ECO-CHIP can now be distributions (probability distributions or kernel density estimations) instead of fixed values.
 This change was inspired by the observation that several parameters that contribute to CFP have uncertainity in them.
 For example, parameters of semiconductor manufacturing, such as defect density, are not fixed.
 Instead, they vary due to various factors such as geo-locations, different implementations of a process node and later process improvements, etc. Therefore, in our enhanced ECO-CHIP, the output CFP is a distribution to better cover the wide range of possible values.

-You can find the source code in `eco_chip_enhanced` folder, which contains all the required parameters and modeling functions we implemented.
+You can find the source code of the enhanced ECO-CHIP in `eco_chip_enhanced` folder, which contains all the required parameters and modeling functions we implemented.

 ### Trend analysis for flagship processors